iainfoulds/acom-automation/README.md

 ## Installing the environment
 The bulk of the install and configure is handled through the use of an Azure Resource Manager (ARM) template and custom script extension (but of course!).

 The ARM template will create an Ubuntu 16.04-LTS VM, then the custom script will install the latest Jenkins and Docker stable builds.
-A configuration script for git will also be copied over to the VM, but you'll need to SSH to the VM in order to provide your GitHub username and access token in order to clone and pull down the ACOM repository.
-See [the configuration steps below](#configuring-git-and-jenkins authentication).
+The azure-content repo will be cloned from GitHub and a local copy created in order to get access to the actively published versions of the azure.com documentation set.

 Deploy the ARM template through the portal: